Neurosurgery at Brown

 About the Department

-As part of the Norman Prince Neurosciences Institute, the Department of Neurosurgery partners with departments across the Medical School to advance discovery and patient care.
+As part of the Norman Prince Neurosciences Institute, the Department of Neurosurgery partners with departments across the Medical School and broader University to advance discovery and patient care.
 Within Brown University Health—the state’s largest multidisciplinary care network—it translates research breakthroughs into innovative treatments and delivers exceptional care to patients.

 Norman Prince Neurosciences Institute